cosmikwolf/sazid/README.md

+can you add a flag that can sent to the CLI which would allow one to pass in a file, or pipe the output of a command into the application, after which the command would enter interactive mode, unless another flag is also added, which will print the reply and exit

 I would like to simplify this application significantly.

 I would like you to understand what I am saying and then summarize the application in full detail.